 Cape Elizabeth is a decidedly white-collar town, with fully 88.54% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Cape Elizabeth is a town of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Cape Elizabeth who work in management occupations (15.19%), healthcare (13.14%), and sales jobs (10.92%).

 Also of interest is that Cape Elizabeth has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Cape Elizabeth telecommute to their jobs.
-Overall, about 8.16% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.26% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 One of the nice things about Cape Elizabeth is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 The people who call Cape Elizabeth home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Cape Elizabeth residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Cape Elizabeth include English, German, Italian, and French .
+Important ancestries of people in Cape Elizabeth include English, German, French , and Italian.

 The most common language spoken in Cape Elizabeth is English.
-Other important languages spoken here include French and African languages.
+Other important languages spoken here include French and Italian.